RobotCasserole1736/OffseasonTraining/Chapter_1/lesson6.md

-# Lesson 6 - New Class
+# Lesson 6 - Dividing Code into Classes

 It's time to get classy!